reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

        "password": "somethingSecure"
       }'
 ```
-If everything is configured correctly, we should see a log message in the console indicating that the service layer was invoked and message was successfully published to our SNS topic:
+If everything is configured correctly, we should see a log message in the console indicating that the service layer was invoked and the message was successfully published to our SNS topic:

 ```console
 Successfully published message to topic ARN: <ARN-value-here>